BerlinChan/blog/content/posts/2021-07-02-where-the-askent-comes-from/index.md

 <!-- endExcerpt -->

-It comes from a webinar hosted by [GatsbyJs](https://www.gatsbyjs.com/).
+The idea was comes from a webinar hosted by [GatsbyJs](https://www.gatsbyjs.com/).
 At that meeting, the host use [Sli.do](https://www.sli.do/) as a tool to interact with audiences, let them ask questions, and make a survey at the end of the meeting.

 Sli.do's easy-to-use and elegant design impressed me a lot when I first saw it.
 And at that time, I was learning [GraphQL](https://graphql.org/) by myself, so I decided to make a clone of it as an exercise project.